Equity & Inclusion

 others that are reflective of their distinct cultural needs and take full account of the historical disadvantage linked to colonization, discrimination and residential schools.
 Furthermore, it provides an opportunity to ensure planning is culturally appropriate and all resources are being pulled to obtain the best possible outcome.

 The committee is composed of band representatives, CAS workers and their respective supervisors.
 Through listening and understanding we are working together for a more equitable future for all children, youth and families.

 We are currently in the process of developing an Anti-Oppression and Anti-Racism Policy that specifically outlines how we as an agency can be more equitable inside and outside of our agency.

 Equity in Child Welfare Training

 Embedding equity must be done from the top down incorporating a full agency approach.
 As such we are committed to training all staff, volunteers and resource parents in equity.
-We embarked on this training journey in 2021 and 91% of all staff, including management have completed Equity Training.

-We are committed to ongoing training to ensure we are constantly learning and relearning so that we are able to provide the best services possible to children, youth and families.
+In addition, we are committed to ongoing training to ensure we are constantly learning and relearning so that we are able to provide the best services possible to children, youth and families.